nseniak/opwatch/doc/reference/processor/pipe.md

 ### Input and output

-* Category: Special
+* Category: Control
-* Input: Same as the first processor of the chain
+* Input: Sams as the first processor of the chain
 * Output: Same as the last processor of the chain

 ### Synopsis